antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 Here are a certain intuitive definitions of datasets and data frames:

-- A ***dataset*** is a table that is most naturally interpreted as an array of hashes, each hash representing a *row* in the table.
+- A ***dataset*** is a table that as a data structure is most naturally interpreted as an array of hashes, each hash representing a *row* in the table.

-- A **data frame** is table that is most naturally understood as an array of hashes, each hash representing a *column* in the table.
+- A **data frame** is a table that as a data structure is most natutally interpreted as an array of hashes, each hash representing a *column* in the table.

 Mathematica uses datasets.
 S, R, and Python’s [pandas](https://pandas.pydata.org) use data frames.